History of science: Prehistory

 In prehistoric times, knowledge and technique were passed from generation to generation in an oral tradition.
 For instance, the domestication of maize for agriculture has been dated to about 9,000 years ago in southern Mexico, before the development of writing systems.
 Similarly, archaeological evidence indicates the development of astronomical knowledge in preliterate societies.

 The oral tradition of preliterate societies had several features, the first of which was its fluidity.
 New information was constantly absorbed and adjusted to new circumstances or community needs.
 There were no archives or reports.
 This fluidity was closely related to the practical need to explain and justify a present state of affairs.
 Another feature was the tendency to describe the universe as just sky and earth, with a potential underworld.
 They were also prone to identify causes with beginnings, thereby providing a historical origin with an explanation.
 There was also a reliance on a "medicine man" or "wise woman" for healing, knowledge of divine or demonic causes of diseases, and in more extreme cases, for rituals such as exorcism, divination, songs, and incantations.
 Finally, there was an inclination to unquestioningly accept explanations that might be deemed implausible in more modern times while at the same time not being aware that such credulous behaviors could have posed problems.

 The development of writing enabled humans to store and communicate knowledge across generations with much greater accuracy.
 Its invention was a prerequisite for the development of philosophy and later science in ancient times.
 Moreover, the extent to which philosophy and science would flourish in ancient times depended on the efficiency of a writing system (e.g., use of alphabets).

-Ancient Near East
+Ancient Near East and North East Africa

-The earliest roots of science can be traced to the Ancient Near East c.
+The earliest roots of science can be traced to the Ancient Near East and North East Africa c.
 3000–1200 BCE – in particular to Ancient Egypt and Mesopotamia.

 Ancient Egypt

+Megaliths from Nabta Playa, constructed by Neolithic populations to coordinate astronomical observations located in Aswan, Upper Egypt.

+Archaeological evidence has suggested that the Ancient Egyptian counting system had origins in Sub-Saharan Africa.
+Also, fractal geometry designs which are widespread among Sub-Saharan African cultures are also found in Egyptian architecture and cosmological signs.
+The Ishango bone, according to scholar Alexander Marshack, may have influenced the later development of mathematics in Egypt as, like some entries on the Ishango bone, Egyptian arithmetic also made use of multiplication by 2; this however, is disputed.
+Megalithic structures located in Nabta Playa, Upper Egypt featured astronomy, calendar arrangements in alignment with the heliacal rising of Sirius and supported calibration the yearly calendar for the annual Nile flood.
+These practices have been linked with the emergence of cosmology in Old Kingdom Egypt.